xiaoxiao921/UnityHotReload/README.md

 Make sure the path [here](https://github.com/xiaoxiao921/UnityHotReload/blob/main/HotCompilerNamespace/HotCompiler.cs#L19) is right and point somewhere inside your BepInEx Plugin source project.

 Inside your `BaseUnityPlugin` class, call `HotCompiler.CompileIt()`, you can check [an actual example here](https://github.com/xiaoxiao921/UnityHotReload/blob/main/ExampleMain.cs).

+## Use Case

+This can be very useful for doing extremely rapid changes for about any gameplay logic you might think of.

+A good example is editing any part of a [State from RoR2](https://github.com/xiaoxiao921/UnityHotReload/blob/main/HotCompilerNamespace/HotReloadMain.cs), you can also do this with the methods of your own mod, that are sitting in the same source project!